 Note 1: When SSPCON bits SSPM<3:0> = 1001, any reads or writes to the SSPADD SFR address are accessed through the SSPMSK register.
+The SSPEN bit of the SSPCON register should be zero when accessing the SSPMSK register.

 2: In all other SSP modes, this bit has no effect.